SIBarcodeNetwork/ReadtheDocsMaster/Docs/cherry_picking.rst

 To create a rerun extraction plate (either aliquoted or phycially moved):

-Follow instructions in the :ref:`create_ext_plate` instuctions until the point indicated.
+Follow instructions in the :ref:`create_ext_plate-link` instuctions until the point indicated.

 .. _create_rerun_plate:

 Depending on whether aliquoting or moving tubes, follow the below instructions.